Disney College Program: Disney Culinary Program

 The Disney Culinary Program is a subdivision of the Disney College Program that provides the same experiences but aimed at students enrolled in an accredited culinary school.
 The application process is the same but with specific requirements, mainly, being enrolled in an accredited culinary school in order to receive credit and also upholding the Disney Look.
 International students are also eligible to apply.

 Disney Professional Internships

-The Disney Professional Internships are professional internships offered by the Disney Programs division of the Walt Disney Company, aimed at students who would like to pursue a professional career in the company, such as business, marketing, sales, production, entertainment, etc. Internships are offered in many of the company's assets and divisions such as Walt Disney Studios, Disney Parks, Marvel Entertainment, ABC, ESPN, among others.
-Internships offer the same experiences as the Disney College Program, with the exception of sponsored housing and transportation, which interns are required to provide for themselves since internship offerings are available in different cities within the United States and even worldwide.
+Disney Professional Internships are offered by the Disney Programs division of the Walt Disney Company, aimed at students who are pursuing a professional career in the company, such as in business, marketing, sales, production, entertainment, etc. Internships are offered in many of the company's assets and divisions such as Walt Disney Studios, Disney Parks, Marvel Entertainment, ABC, ESPN, among others.
+The experiences are the same as the Disney College Program, with the exception of sponsored housing and transportation, which interns are required to provide for themselves since offerings are also available in different cities in the United States and even worldwide.
 Students participating in the Disney College Program are eligible, as well as students who are actively enrolled in an accredited college or university, or students who have graduated from a college or university within eighteen months.